ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

-People interested in participating are requested to submit short (max 6) or long papers (max 10 pages) in LNCS format before the *4th November 2022* via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).
+People interested in participating are requested to submit short (max 6 pages) or long papers (max 10 pages) before the *4th November 2022* via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).
+Please use the CEURART 1-col style ([LaTeX](http://ceur-ws.org/Vol-XXX/CEURART.zip), [Overleaf](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/hpvjjzhjxzjk), [DOCX][http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx], [ODT][http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.odt]) to preparre your submission.

 Authors of the accepted papers will present at the workshop.
-Presented papers can be accepted or conditionally accepted for publication in the open-access CEUR workshop post-proceedings, after a second round of reviews to ensure that feedback and discussions had during the workshop have been adequately integrated.
+Presented papers can then be accepted or conditionally accepted for publication in the open-access CEUR workshop post-proceedings.
+A second round of reviews will be conducted to support that feedback and discussions held during the workshop are adequately integrated.

 ### Organizers

-- Giovanni Sileno, Informatics Institute, University of Amsterdam,
+- Giovanni Sileno, Informatics Institute, University of Amsterdam, the Netherlands
-- Christoph Becker, Institute of Advanced Study, University of Amsterdam,
+- Christoph Becker, Flemish Institute for Technological Research (VITO), Antwerp, Belgium
-- Nicola Lettieri, INAPP (National Institute for Public Policy Analysis) and University of Sannio.
+- Nicola Lettieri, INAPP (National Institute for Public Policy Analysis) and University of Sannio, Italy

 ### Program Committee